{% for i in (1..include.N) %}

 And that's it really!

-This way, a single click on a thumbnail or a 'next' button will load a different chunk of html and the javascript on the page then works with the new html, after clicking on a thumbnail in the new html.
+This way, a single click on a thumbnail or a 'next' or 'previous' or 'back' button will load a different chunk of html and the javascript on the page then works with the new html, after clicking on a thumbnail after the html is fetched.

 I describe the implementation of this idea on my